|This is an awesome site!|

-California, USA Member since 5.
-May 2004
+Member since 6 May 2004

 |Do most people turn their noses at you?|

 |Do most people turn their nose at you when you present your "greatest masterpiece?"
 Do they ignore you, after you tell them that reading your first 11 chapters in 8 days wasn't fast enough?
 Do they slam the door in your face when you seriously asked which is better zeugmas or otomatopoeias? |

 Here, people laugh over the sheer craziness of autoantonyms and hum to the tune of alluring alliterations.
 This is our holy grail and Monty Python would be jealous!
 Here we ruminate over the soaring works of authors such as Faulker and the imagery of "word artists" such as Rushdie.